I’m a first time Book Bank volunteer. What should I know?

-Volunteer times are listed on our sign up genius.
-Please click here to sign up!
+Volunteer times are listed on our sign-up genius.

 How much time do I need to commit?

-Individuals and groups should plan to be at the Book Bank for minimum of two to three hours.
+Individuals and groups should plan to be at the Book Bank for at least two to three hours.

 Do you accept community members with disabilities?

 Yes!
-We have several activities that are appropriate for those with disabilities.
-Please contact Kim Crout at if you have any specific concerns.
+We have several activities that are a great fit for those with disabilities.
+Please contact Kim Crout at email@example.com if you have any specific concerns.

 What should I wear?

 Please wear casual clothing that is easy to move around in.
-Jeans, close-toed shoes (sneakers, no sandals) and a T-shirt are appropriate.
+Jeans, close-toed shoes (sneakers, no sandals), and a T-shirt are appropriate.
 On cold days you may want to also wear a sweatshirt or light jacket.
-Masks are required for all volunteers and gloves will be provided upon request.

 What should I bring?